craigthomas/Chip8Java/README.md

     gradlew.bat build

-The compiled Jar file will be placed in the `build/libs` directory, as a file called `emulator-1.0-all.jar`.
+The compiled JAR file will be placed in the `build/libs` directory, as a file called `emulator-1.0.1-all.jar`.

 ## Running

 ### Requirements

-To run the emulator, you will need to install the Java Runtime Environment (JRE) on your computer.
-The Oracle JRE can be downloaded from [www.java.com](http://www.java.com).
+You will need a copy of the Java Runtime Environment (JRE) version 8 or greater installed in order to run the compiled JAR file.
+For most systems, you can install Java 8 JRE by visiting [http://java.com](http://java.com) and installing the Oracle Java Runtime Environment for your platform.
+This version of the JRE is free for personal use but contains a custom binary license from Oracle.
+Alternatively, if you prefer to use a JRE with an open-source license (GPL v2 with Classpath Exception), you may visit [https://adoptopenjdk.net](https://adoptopenjdk.net) and install the latest Java Development Kit (JDK) for your system, which will include an appropriate JRE.

 ### Starting the Emulator

 By default, the emulator can start up without a ROM loaded.
 Simply double click the JAR file, or run it with the following command line:

-    java -jar emulator-1.0-all.jar
+    java -jar emulator-1.0.1-all.jar

 ### Running a ROM

 The command-line interface currently requires a single argument, which is the full path to a Chip 8 ROM:

-    java -jar emulator-1.0-all.jar /path/to/rom/filename
+    java -jar emulator-1.0.1-all.jar /path/to/rom/filename

 This will start the emulator with the specified ROM.